18 Active Studies

 Osteoporosis is a condition that weakens bones, making them fragile and more likely to break.
 It affects millions of people, particularly postmenopausal women.
 Treatment includes bisphosphonates, denosumab, calcium/vitamin D supplementation, and anabolic bone agents.

 Clinical trials are advancing new treatments for osteoporosis.
-Currently, 2 studies are recruiting a combined 1,250 participants across the United States.
-Research is being conducted by 2 organizations including Wake Forest University Health Sciences, Angitia Biopharmaceuticals.
+Currently, 18 studies are recruiting a combined 9,060 participants across the United States.
+Research is being conducted by 16 organizations including University of Alabama at Birmingham, Johns Hopkins University, Brigham and Women's Hospital and 13 others.

 2026 Osteoporosis Research Landscape

-Geographically, osteoporosis trials are most concentrated in Buenos Aires, Argentina (2 trials); Aurora, Colorado (1 trial); Winston, Salem-North Carolina (1 trial); Birmingham, Alabama (1 trial); Tucson, Arizona (1 trial) and 6 other cities.
+Geographically, osteoporosis trials are most concentrated in Boston, Massachusetts (4 trials); Aurora, Colorado (3 trials); Baltimore, Maryland (2 trials); Winston, Salem-North Carolina (2 trials); Birmingham, Alabama (1 trial) and 7 other cities.

 Featured Osteoporosis Studies